AndrewC101/PokemonTrueRed/README.md

   - Trying to run displays unique text
   - Mewtwo is the only wild Pokemon to have AI

-# Player Functions
+# Player Functions and Glitches
 - Player can sprint at bike speed by holding B, animation speed doubles
 - Player can warp home almost anytime by pressing down, select and B together.
 Player can not warp in the following places
   - Elite Four rooms
   - Safari Zone
+-  Missingno glitch and trainer fly (Mew glitch) are present but the following balancing changes have been made
+  - Seeing Missingno will not corrupt the players Hall of Fame data
+  - Seeing Missingno will not give the player 128 more of their 6th item, or any amount more of any item
+  - Wild Pokemon whos levels would be >100 or <2 have their level set to 5

-# Post-game Features
+# Post-game Features and Optional Bosses
 - A level 70 Mew is given as a reward in Celadon Mansion Roof House
 - Cerulean Cave accessible, which has entirely different wild encounters
 - All Pokemon obtained by the player now have max DVs (IVs)
 - Vitamins such as protein can be used indefinitely to max out stats
 - Rematches now give full exp
+- Numerous Optional Bosses in the world with levels ranging from 60 up.
+  - 6 Magikarp man on route 21
+  - Kaiba in Victory Road
+  - Mr Miyagi on route 12, will battle if the player agrees
+  - Wallace the Champion of Hoen is on Seafoam Island, he will battle if the player has become Champion
+  - Trunks is in the Cinnabar Lab, he will battle if the player agrees
+  - Nurse Joy is outside Cerulean Cave, she will battle if the player has become Champion
+  - Sephiroth is in Victory Road, he will battle if the player agrees
+  - Cloud is on floor 11 of Silph Co building, he will battle if the player has beaten Sephiroth
+  - Yugioh is on Route 25, he will battle if the player has beaten Kaiba
+  - The lead scientist of the Cinnabar Lab is south of Fuchsia, he will battle if the player has become Champion
-- SS Anne returns, and the Bow can now be accessed where there are 9 optional bosses
+- SS Anne returns, and the Bow can now be accessed where there are 10 optional bosses, these include
+  - Rematches of all Gym Leaders minus Giovanni
+  - Rematches of Lorelei and Bruno
+  - Rematch of Chris Chan
-- Hall of Destiny (fighting dojo) is accessible and has 7 optional bosses
+- Hall of Destiny (fighting dojo) is accessible and has 8 optional bosses, these include
-- An optional boss outside Cerulean Cave will now fight the player
+  - Red
+  - Agatha and Lance
+  - Giovanni and Final Rival
+  - 3 strongest bosses
+- The 3 strongest bosses are obscenely strong, some break and stretch the limits of what can be beaten.
+They give the following rewards
+  - Max money and a renewable choice of a level 100 Mew or Mewtwo
+  - Max money and 99 Rare Candies
+  - Max money and 99 Master Balls
 - Legendary birds can be respawned by defeating Elite Four
 - Mewtwo can be respawned by defeating one of the optional bosses
-- Each time the strongest optional boss is defeated, the player is rewarded with a choice of level 100 Mewtwo or Mew
-- Optional bosses yield huge bonus money, the strongest optional boss maxes out the players money when defeated
+- Optional bosses yield huge bonus money, the strongest optional bosses maxes out the players money when defeated

 # Wild Pokemon Changes
 - On Route 1 in addition to the classic Pidgey and Rattata there is also - Poliwag, Bellsprout, Vulpix